redcap3000/Strava.node.js/README.md

 ###BYO Database

-This repo does not come with a database store, but instead keeps all values in memory using helper functions cache_get(<key>,<timeout>optional) and cache_put(<key>,<value>).
-In the future I may add support for at least Mongo using Mongoose and possibly Redis, but this will more than likely be implemented in a 'plugin' type of setup that will simply modify cache_get/put to use any desired data store.
+This repo does not come with a database store, but instead keeps all values in memory using helper functions **cache_get**(key,timeout-optional) and **cache_put**(key,value).
+In the future I may add support for at least **Mongo using Mongoose and possibly Redis**, but this will more than likely be implemented in a 'plugin' type of setup that will simply modify cache_get/put to use any desired data store.

 ###Strava API/Endpoint Modifications